If you do what everyone else does, you’ll get what everyone else gets.

 The reality is that all vendors have different motivations behind why they are selling and also how fast they need to make the sale happen.

-In the current market, we’re seeing a number of people who want to move homes and have chosen to buy another home at auction, prior to selling their current property.
+In the current market, as a buyers agency we’re seeing a number of people who want to move homes and have chosen to buy another home at auction, prior to selling their current property.
 With a typical six week settlement, speed is important to these vendors and if you can make them a fair offer, they will happily sell.

 These people don’t have the luxury of going through a long marketing campaign, an auction and then another lengthy settlement period.
 They need to transact quickly.